KyunghoWon-public/EEG-CNN/README.md

  2. SWLDA
  3. SVM

-All the attempts will be added into the repository.
+It will be started from super basic concept, and all the attempts will be added into the repository.